FMInference/FlexiGen/README.md

 corpus, or all the tasks in the [HELM](https://crfm.stanford.edu/helm/latest/) benchmark.
 These workloads are less sensitive to latency - the user starts up a job and lets it run overnight - but increasing throughput is critical for reducing costs.
-Thoughput is a measure of tokens processed per second over the job's entire runtime (which can be hours).
+Throughput is a measure of tokens processed per second over the job's entire runtime (which can be hours).
-Throughput-oriented workloads provide opportunities to trading off latency for higher throughput, which makes it easier to take advantage of low-cost commodity GPUs.
+Throughput-oriented workloads provide opportunities to trade off latency for higher throughput, which makes it easier to take advantage of low-cost commodity GPUs.

 The goal of FlexGen is to create a high-throughput system to enable new and exciting applications of foundation models to throughput-oriented tasks on low-cost hardware, such as a single commodity GPU instead of expensive systems.

-See [examples](#examples) for we can run _on a single commodity GPU_ with FlexGen, such as benchmarking and data wrangling.
+Check out the [examples](#examples) of what you can run on a single commodity GPU with FlexGen, including benchmarking and data wrangling.

 ❌ **Limitation**.
 As an offloading-based system running on weak GPUs, FlexGen also has its limitations.
 FlexGen can be significantly slower than the case when you have enough powerful GPUs to hold the whole model, especially for small-batch cases.